patternfly/training-scenarios/tables/intro-table/step8.md

 updateList(currentPage);
 </pre>

 5) Add a useEffect hook inside your component that we'll teach to only run when certain properties change.
 This effects hook will ultimately ensure `numPerPage` and `rows` stay in sync.
 Inside this effect, make a call to handlePerPageSelect, pass null for the first param (event) and pass numPerPage as the second param.
+Place this code just above the return statement in your App component.

 <pre class="file" data-target="clipboard">
 React.useEffect(() => {